annulen/sysdig-wiki/Sysdig-Manual.md

 The output format can be customized with the -p switch, using any of the fields listed by 'sysdig -l'.

+**Trace Files**

+A trace file can be created using the -w flag:
+> $ sysdig -w trace.scap

+The -s flag can be used to specify how many bytes of each data buffer should be saved to disk.
+And filters can be used to save only certain events to disk:
+> $ sysdig -s 2000 -w trace.scap proc.name=cat

+Trace files can be read this way:
+> $ sysdig -r trace.scap

 **Filtering**

 sysdig filters are specified at the end of the command line.
 The simplest filter is a simple field-value check: